Production of The Lord of the Rings film series

-The production of The Lord of the Rings film series under Peter Jackson's direction was an enormous challenge, starting in 1997 and ending in 2004.
-Many earlier attempts had failed; most that had reached the screen were animations, and many filmmakers and producers had considered how to achieve the task and then set it aside.
-The series as realized consists of three epic fantasy adventure films based on J. R. R. Tolkien's eponymous novel.
-They were produced by New Line Cinema, assisted by WingNut Films; the cinema versions appeared between 2001 and 2003, and the extended edition for home video in 2004.
+The production of The Lord of the Rings film series posed enormous challenges, both logistical and creative.
+Under Peter Jackson's direction, these obstacles were overcome between 1997 and 2004.
+Many attempts to produce J. R. R. Tolkien's fantasy novel The Lord of the Rings had failed; the few that had reached the screen were animations.
+Since the publication of the source novels in the mid-1950s, many filmmakers and producers had considered a film but then set the project aside.
+The series as filmed by Jackson consists of three epic fantasy adventure films.
+They were produced by New Line Cinema, assisted by WingNut Films.
+The theatre versions appeared between 2001 and 2003, and the extended edition for home video in 2004.
 Development began in August 1997.
-The three films were shot simultaneously, entirely in Jackson's native New Zealand, from October 1999 until December 2000, with pick-up shots from 2001 to 2003.
+The films were shot simultaneously.
+Their production was undertaken entirely in Jackson's native New Zealand.
+It spanned the 14-month period from October 1999 until December 2000, with pick-up shots filmed over a further 24 months, from 2001 to 2003.

 Storyboarding began in 1997; the Tolkien illustrators Alan Lee and John Howe worked as conceptual artists throughout the project, Lee mainly on architecture, Howe on characters such as Gandalf and the Balrog.
 Extensive sets were built, including the village of Hobbiton.
-Weta Workshop created armour, weapons, prosthetics, creatures and miniatures.
+Weta Workshop created armour, weapons, prosthetics, monsters and other creatures, and miniatures.
 Some of the miniatures, such as of the city of Minas Tirith, were very large and extremely detailed, becoming known as "bigatures".
 The work was driven by Jackson's desire for realism, to give the effect of history rather than fantasy.
 Animals were studied to make the creatures biologically believable; weapons and armour were based on appropriate medieval or classical era peoples.
 Some 48,000 pieces of armour, 10,000 arrows, 500 bows, 10,000 Orc heads, 1,800 pairs of Hobbit feet serving as shoes, and 19,000 costumes were created for the filming.

 The composer Howard Shore saw the set in August 2000 and watched the assembly cuts of the first two films.
-He created around 100 leitmotifs to represent themes (such as the Ring), cultures, and characters, a record in the history of cinema, resulting in a long, complex and award-winning film score.
+He created around 100 leitmotifs to represent themes (such as the Ring), cultures, and characters, a record in the history of cinema, resulting in a long, complex and Academy Award-winning film score.